 Up to the early-2000s, parents generally used cloth nappies on infants, although the use of disposable nappies/diapers/pants is increasingly popular among urban dwellers who are attracted by the hygiene and convenience that these products offer.
 The rural majority however continue to use cloth nappies, with this linked to limited rural distribution for disposable products and to low average income levels in rural areas.

-Uganda has a very young population, with a median age of just 16-years-old, with consumers aged 0-14 years accounting for 47% of the population in 2021.
+Uganda has a very young population, with a median age of just 16-years-old, with consumers aged 0-14 years accounting for 47% of the population in 2022.
 The young population continues to drive sales of baby and child-specific products.

 Transportation infrastructure continues to rapidly improve in Uganda, although the road network remains poor in many areas.
 Rural areas in particular tend to feature poorly maintained and unpaved roads, while road density can be low.

-Beauty and personal care was expected to see strong growth in the forecast period, with rising disposable income levels and urbanisation set to improve consumers’ access to these products.
+Beauty and personal care is expected to see strong growth in the forecast period, with rising disposable income levels and urbanisation set to improve consumers’ access to these products.
 Urban distribution was also expected to expand, both in terms of outlet reach and the range of products, brands and variants available in stores.

 Delivery: